-Foreign Office, November 2nd, 1917. the care to be known as the Ballour DC
+Foreign Office, November 2nd, 1917.

 Dear Lord Rothschild,

 I have much pleasure in conveying to you, on behalf of His Majesty's Government, the following declaration of sympathy with Jewish Zionist aspirations which has been submitted to, and approved by, the Cabinet.